 You can view a summary of your storage pattern on your Mac by clicking on About This Mac from the Apple menu.
 An overview of your used and free space will be displayed in the storage section.

 Click on the Manage button in the top right corner to view options to free up storage space with macOS Sierra.
 If you already have some options enabled, you will see fewer options available in this window.

-3. Empty trash automatically: selecting this option will mean that you have set your Mac to automatically delete all files that are sent to trash and have stayed there for a 30-day period.
-Any files in trash after 30 days will be automatically deleted to free up storage space with macOS Sierra.
+Selecting this option will mean that you have set your Mac to automatically delete all files that are sent to trash and have stayed there for 30 days.
+Any files in the trash after 30 days will be automatically deleted to free up storage space with macOS Sierra.

-4. Reduce clutter: this option will help you point out all the large files that you might not be needing any longer.
-When you click on Review Files, you can select from the options in the side bar to search your compartments like Documents and Applications.
+This option will help you point out all the large files that you might not be needing any longer.
+When you click on Review Files, you can select from the options in the sidebar to search your compartments like Documents and Applications.
 You can delete some files directly from these categories with your pointer hovering over them.
 Select the X key to delete them from your Mac for good.
-If you purchased them from iTunes, Apple store or iBooks store, you can download them again later.
-For categories with compartments you can see the total size of the file from the side.
+If you purchased them from iTunes, Apple Store, or iBooks Store, you can download them again later.
+For categories with compartments, you can see the total size of the file from the side.
 You can open up the file to see the different compartments and their sizes and choose what to delete from there.
 These will also be permanently deleted.

 Other ways in which macOS Sierra saves space automatically

 - You will get reminders to delete application installers that you have already used and will not be needed again on your Mac